mhsdeveloper/psc-full/install/install.md

 	Remove test database: Yes
 	Reload privileges: Yes

 Setup a mysql user for Coop database tables.
-Here are the commands replace "someUser" with a better username and also change the password; a full explanation is beyond the scope of these instructions:
+Here are the commands: replace "someUser" with a better username and also change the password; a full explanation is beyond the scope of these instructions:

 	sudo mysql -uroot
 	CREATE USER someUser@localhost;